metio/terraform-provider-k8s/docs/data-sources/argoproj_io_argo_cd_v1alpha1_manifest.md

 Optional:

-- `dataset_name` (String) Name of the dataset stored as metadata -> name on the dataset for Flocker should be considered as deprecated
+- `dataset_name` (String) datasetName is Name of the dataset stored as metadata -> name on the dataset for Flocker should be considered as deprecated
-- `dataset_uuid` (String) UUID of the dataset.
+- `dataset_uuid` (String) datasetUUID is the UUID of the dataset.
 This is unique identifier of a Flocker dataset

 <a id="nestedatt--spec--repo--volumes--gce_persistent_disk"></a>